-Previous themes have included ‘Forests of Land and Sea’, ‘It’s Our World’, ‘We Can Heal the World’, ‘Wild Wonders’, ‘Our Precious Planet’, ‘Into the Wild’, ‘Habitats of the World, Endangered’, ‘Healing Nature – A Planet on the Edge’.
+Previous Global Canvas themes have included ‘Biodiversity – A Comples Web of Life’, ‘Forests of Land and Sea’, ‘It’s Our World’, ‘Our Precious Planet’, ‘Into the Wild’, ‘Habitats of the World, Endangered’, ‘Healing Nature – A Planet on the Edge’.

-Entries for group and individual categories will be judged separately and in the following age groups:
+The categories will then be judged in the following age groups:

 Any art techniques can be used to create entries; including painting, sculpture, textiles, collages and we always like to see recycled materials.

-Individual entrants can create an artwork of any size that they like, as long as their entry is based on the theme.
+Individuals can create an artwork of any size based on the theme.

 We were delighted to receive a record-breaking number of entries, and the creativity and innovation on display was truly exceptional.